 On loading an instrument track I notice the only option I have is Xpand.
 It’s a really great soft synth, you can pretty much reach for any instrument you could think of, but at this point, I’m really missing the piano that comes with the full version.
 You can see that there are very few Pro Tools First plugins.

-Not only that, when trying to import a third party virtual instrument just for kicks I’m quickly shut down, they don’t allow this so it’s Xpand or nothing.
+Not only that but when trying to import a third-party virtual instrument just for kicks I’m quickly shut down, they don’t allow this so it’s Xpand or nothing.
 They’ve also included a load of free bundled loops available which is useful for getting any project started.

 The MIDI is the same as the full version which is great, very easy to use and familiar.
-I feel that Pro Tools have really stepped up their game with MIDI in the past few years.
+I feel that Pro Tools have really stepped up its game with MIDI in the past few years.
 There is one big drawback with this version though.
 When I try to bounce the MIDI to audio it won’t let me.

 This is quite annoying as you really can’t do anything creatively with MIDI editing tools the same way as with audio.
 This is essential for any creative producer to be original and unique from the get-go.
 It does let you freeze midi like the full version which is cool for space saving but then again, you can’t do anything with frozen MIDI.

 The plugins are simple, nothing really going on here.
 Starting with the compression, It’s great for beginners, but you’ve only got one to choose from, really basic stuff.
 Same goes for the EQ, It’s awesome and I use it all the time in the full version in pretty much every record I make.
 But it’s a tiny taste of what the full version can offer.